eNMS-automation/eNMS/docs/services/service_system.rst

       # can also take device as a parameter for these types of services.
       # def job(self, device, payload):
       def job(self, payload: dict) -> dict:
+          self.logs.append(f"Real-time logs displayed when the service is running.")
           # The "job" function is called when the service is executed.
           # The parameters of the service can be accessed with self (self.string1,
           # self.boolean1, etc)
           # You can look at how default services (netmiko, napalm, etc.) are
-          # implemented in the /services subfolders (/netmiko, /napalm, etc).
+          # implemented in other folders.
-          # "results" is a dictionary that will be displayed in the logs.
+          # The resulting dictionary will be displayed in the logs.
           # It must contain at least a key "success" that indicates whether
           # the execution of the service was a success or a failure.
           # In a workflow, the "success" value will determine whether to move